money-on-chain/main-RBTC-contract/docs/abis/UpgradeDelegator.md

 ### initialize

-Initialize the contract with the basic settings
+Initialize the contract with the basic settingsThis initialize replaces the constructor but it is not called automatically.
+It is necessary because of the upgradeability of the contracts

 ```js
 function initialize(IGovernor _governor, ProxyAdmin _proxyAdmin) public nonpayable initializer